The Office (American TV series): Critical reviews and commentary

 The second season was better received.
 James Poniewozik of Time remarked, "Producer Greg Daniels created not a copy but an interpretation that sends up distinctly American work conventions ... with a tone that's more satiric and less mordant...
 The new boss is different from the old boss, and that's fine by me."
 He named it the second-best TV show of 2006 after Battlestar Galactica.
 Entertainment Weekly writer Mark Harris echoed these sentiments a week later, stating, "Thanks to the fearless Steve Carell, an ever-stronger supporting cast, and scripts that spew American corporate absurdist vernacular with perfect pitch, this undervalued remake does the near-impossible—it honors Ricky Gervais' original and works on its own terms."
 The A.V.
 Club reviewer Nathan Rabin expressed its views on the show's progression: "After a rocky start, The Office improved immeasurably, instantly becoming one of TV's funniest, sharpest shows.
 The casting of Steve Carell in the Gervais role proved to be a masterstroke.
 The American Office is that rarest of anomalies: a remake of a classic show that both does right by its source and carves out its own strong identity."

 The series has been included on several top TV series lists.
 The show placed #61 on Entertainment Weeklys "New TV Classics" list.
-Time's James Poniewozik named it the second-best TV series of 2006, and the sixth-best returning series of 2007, out of ten TV series.
+Times James Poniewozik named it the second-best TV series of 2006, and the sixth-best returning series of 2007, out of ten TV series.
 He also included it on his "The 100 Best TV Shows of All-TIME" list.
 The show was also named the best show of 2006 by BuddyTV. while Paste named it the sixth-best sitcom of 2010.
 In 2013 the Writers Guild of America placed it at No. 66 on their list of 101 Best Written TV Series.
 In 2019, the series was ranked 32nd on The Guardians list of the 100 best TV shows of the 21st century.